classner/caffe-brewer/README.md

 ### Windows package requirements:

+* Python and SCons to provide the build system (the most recent, non-pip version of SCons is required to build with VS2013!)
 * Boost
 * google protobuf (protoc must be available on the command line)
 * HDF5
 * OpenBLAS
 * OpenCV

-__How to get these quickly:__
+__How to get these quickly__ (there are a lot of path modifications and environment variables to be set, which is encapsulated in the file `setup_paths.bat` for your convenience.
+Edit it as required to not have to fiddle around in the system preferences):

 * Download Boost from [here](http://www.boost.org/users/download/).
 Set
-the `BOOST_ROOT` environment variable.
+the `BOOST_ROOT` environment variable to the extracted folder.
+If you downloaded the binary version, create the folder `stage` and move the folder with the library files into it; renaming it to `lib`.

 * Download google protobuf from [here](https://developers.google.com/protocol-buffers/docs/downloads).
-Get the 'win32' binary version and the source as well.
-Set the `PROTOC` environment variable, pointing to protoc.exe, and the `PROTOBUF_ROOT` environment variable, pointing to the protobuf source root.
+Set the `PROTOBUF_ROOT` environment variable, pointing to the unpacked folder.
 Enter the 'vsprojects' directory and open the solution file.
-If necessary, create a new architecture 'x64' by copying the preferences from 'x86' and build the release configuration.
+Build the entire solution (usually two runs are required to build completely, since there are dependencies between projects that are not encoded in the solution).
+Create a new architecture 'x64' by copying the preferences from 'x86' and do the same once more for Release and Debug configurations.

 * Download HDF5 from [here](http://www.hdfgroup.org/HDF5/release/obtain5.html)
 and set the `HDF5_ROOT` environment variable.
+The default installation folder contains spaces, which is a problem on the command line (yes, we are in the 21st century... -.-).
+If necessary, just move the folder.
+Add the bin folder to your path.

-* Download OpenBLAS binary from [here](http://www.openblas.net/).
+* Download the OpenBLAS binary from [here](http://www.openblas.net/).
 Set the `OPENBLAS_ROOT` environment variable.
 Rename `lib\openblas.dll.a` to `lib\openblas.dll.a.lib` and add the `bin` folder to your path.
+If necessary (you have no MinGW installed), also download `mingw64_dll.zip` and also extract it to the `bin` folder.

 * Download OpenCV from [here](http://opencv.org/downloads.html).
 Set
-the `OPENCV_ROOT` environment variable.
+the `OPENCV_ROOT` and `OPENCV_VERSION` environment variables and add the `bin` folder to your path.

 To build, you will need `cl.exe` on your path (e.g., by using the Visual Studio command line) and the shell must have elevated